bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Autoloading When the Application Boots
 --------------------------------------

 While booting, applications can autoload from the autoload once paths, which are managed by the `once` autoloader.
-Please check the section [`config.autoload_once_paths`](#config-autoload-once-paths) above.

-However, you cannot autoload from the autoload paths, which are managed by the `main` autoloader.
-This applies to code in `config/initializers` as well as application or engines initializers.
+However, during boot you cannot autoload from the paths managed by the `main` autoloader.
+This applies to code in `config/initializers` as well as initializers declared by application or engines alike.

-Why?
-Initializers only run once, when the application boots.
+This is because initializers only run once, when the application boots.
 They do not run again on reloads.
-If an initializer used a reloadable class or module, edits to them would not be reflected in that initial code, thus becoming stale.
-Therefore, referring to reloadable constants during initialization is disallowed.
+If an initializer used a reloadable class or module, edits to those would not be reflected in that initial code.
+Therefore, referring to reloadable constants during initialization raises an error (See [Autoloading Without Reloading](#autoloading-without-reloading-autoload_once_paths) section for more).

-Let's see what to do instead.
+There are three situations where this comes up, and each has a different answer: when you need reloadable code to run at boot, when you need code at boot that something outside the reload cycle will keep a reference to, and when an engine needs to be configured with one of your application classes.

-### Use Case 1: During Boot, Load Reloadable Code
+### Load Reloadable Code During Boot

-#### Autoload on Boot and on Each Reload
+#### `to_prepare`

 Let's imagine `ApiGateway` is a reloadable class and you need to configure its endpoint while the application boots: